kohortpay/module-magento/README.md

 - Enable/disable the module by a simple switch through the settings.
 - Possibility to set minimun amount, under which the payment is disabled.
 - Easy way to switch live/test mode by filling you API secret key (sk or sk_test).
-- Handle API errors (with more details if Prestashop is in debug mode).
+- Handle API errors (with more details if Magento is in debug mode).

 ## Installation